 Dolpo Trek Difficulty

 First and foremost, you should know you have two trekking options- Lower Dolpo and Upper Dolpo.
-The Lower Dolpo trek is a classic path that demands about 15 days of walk.
+The Lower Dolpo trek is a classic path that demands about 15 days of walking.
 But, exploring the upper Dolpo insists one more week.
 The desert-like landscape of Dolpo bestows a challenging trek with some steep ascents.
 With the two high-passes to be crossed at 5,000m and several days spent at 4,000m asl, you cannot take this trek lightly.
 The highest you get is Kang-La Pass at 5,151m and Bagala Pass at 5190m.

 For more than two weeks, you will be walking for 5 to 7 hours each day.
 While that sounds easy, gaining 500m height on average is going to be a tough climb.
-Covering more than 10km every day is a challenge to you.
+Covering more than 10km every day is a challenge for you.